filipevsco/django-drinkoapp/README.md

 # django-drinkoapp
-A simple app for rating drinks and bars.
+A simple app for rating drinks and pubs.